leg100/otf/README.md

 * Team-based authorization: syncs your github teams / gitlab roles
 * Compatible with much of the Terraform Enterprise/Cloud API
 * Minimal dependencies: requires only PostgreSQL
-* Stateless server: deploy servers in HA mode, in pods on Kubernetes, etc
+* Stateless: horizontally scale servers in pods on Kubernetes, etc

 ## Getting Started